billynewport/datasurface/docs/Teams.md

 A team is a group of people working together who own some of the following aspects of a data ecosystem within a firm.

-- DataStore
+- DataStore and its Datasets
-- Workspace
-- Data Transformer
+- Workspace/DataTransformer

 Typically, the metadata for the above is described using the projects python DSL in files within a GitHub repository.
 This repository is the authoritative location for editing the metadata for this team.